raccog/HydroManager/HydroManager/README.md

 # Hydroponic Manager

-The Hydroponic Manager is a program that runs continuously on a microcontroller.
-It performs the following functions:

-* Stabilize pH in a specified range
-* Provide sensor data and events over HTTP
+The Hydroponic Manager is a program that runs on a microcontroller to help with managing an indoor hydroponic reservoir.
+It performs actions automatically that would need to be done manually otherwise.
+This includes stabilizing the pH of a reservoir within a specified range and refilling the main reservoir from an external reservoir.
+For data collection, it also records sensor measurements and logs all events so they can be stored on a database server (see `HydroCollector` in the root directory).

+Although this program has been designed to manage a deep water culture (DWC) hydroponic system, it could be repurposed for other hydroponic techniques.

-Eventually, it will also be able to refill a hydroponic reservoir when it's water level is getting low.
-The current HydroManager is implemented on an ESP8266, which does not have enough pins for this.
+The current HydroManager is implemented on an ESP8266, which does not have enough pins for refilling reservoirs.
+Future versions will run on ESP32s, which have more than enough pins for now.
 See the next section for more details.

 ## Problems of Version 0.x